flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/splitting-a-document.md

 # Splitting a document

-Split a document into multiple parts.
-This might be the case, for example, when the client uploads a set of documents as a bulk scanned file that needs to be split into more separate files.
+You can split a document into multiple parts using the Documents Plugin.
+This feature is useful, for example, when a user uploads a bulk scanned file that needs to be separated into separate files.

 ## Sending the request

+To split a document, follow these steps:

-1. Create a process in which you add a [**Kafka send event node**](../../../../../building-blocks/node/message-send-received-task-node.md#configuring-a-message-send-task-node) and a [**Kafka receive event node**](../../../../../building-blocks/node/message-send-received-task-node.md#configuring-a-message-receive-task-node) (one to send the request, one to receive the reply).
+1. Create a process and add a [**Kafka send event node**](../../../../../building-blocks/node/message-send-received-task-node.md#configuring-a-message-send-task-node) and a [**Kafka receive event node**](../../../../../building-blocks/node/message-send-received-task-node.md#configuring-a-message-receive-task-node).
+These nodes are used to send the request and receive the reply.
-2. Configure the first node (Kafka send event) - add a **Kafka send action**.
+2. Configure the first node, Kafka send event node by adding a **Kafka send action**.

 ![](../../../../img/kafka_split_action.png)

-3. Add the [**Kafka topic**](../../../plugins-setup-guide/documents-plugin-setup/documents-plugin-setup.md#kafka-configuration) where to send the request:
+3. Specify the [**Kafka topic**](../../../plugins-setup-guide/documents-plugin-setup/documents-plugin-setup.md#kafka-configuration) to which you want to send the request.

 ![](../../../../img/kafka_split_topic.png)